 There are lots of ways.
 Popular options include virtual wallets, which are stored on a computer or smartphone; or hardware wallets, which operate as a kind of special hard drive and stores cryptocurrency offline.

 The IRS considers it an asset.
 So in a divorce it is divided up similarly to things like gold, or airline miles.

 Bitcoin can be hard to track, but it is possible.
 Check bank statements for withdrawals to Coinbase.
 If you have your spouse’s Coinbase log-in information, you can check there.
 You can also subpoena Coinbase.
 If your spouse sold any Bitcoin, it should appear on your tax return under Form 8949.
 Unfortunately, the kicker is if Bitcoin was bought in a “less regulated” manner, it can be almost impossible to track.

 In Arizona you are entitled to an equitable (it usually means equal) division of assets based on their current value.
 However, check with your legal advisor.

 This post is intended to just highlight some information about cryptocurrencies and is not intended to substitute for professional tax or accounting advice.
-The McCarthy Law Firm is not a tax or accounting firm.
+McCarthy Family Law is not a tax or accounting firm.
 Please check with your tax advisor or legal advisor regarding your specific situation.